Company Spotlight: Freeport-McMoRan

 We believe Freeport remains attractive due to the following:

 • Shareholder Interest.
-On a year to date basis through July 20, 2022, Freeport has repurchased approximately $1.3 billion of shares.
+The company has acquired nearly 48 million shares of its common stock for a total cost of $1.8 billion under its buyback program since November 2021.
 It has also demonstrated a willingness to ramp cash returns to investors as improved financial and operational results have allowed for both a base dividend as well as variable dividend payout.

 Overall, we believe Freeport-McMoRan is a high-quality business with a long runway of opportunity and well-positioned to benefit from the ongoing energy transition.